 FTA evaluates mobility improvements for New Starts projects as the total number of linked trips using the proposed project, with a weight of two given to trips that would be made on the project by transit dependent persons.
 Linked trips using the proposed project include all trips made on the project whether or not the rider boards or alights on the project or elsewhere in the transit system.
 If a project sponsor chooses to estimate trips using STOPS, then trips made by transit dependent persons are trips made by persons in households that do not own a car.
-If a project sponsor chooses to estimate trips using their local travel forecasting model, trips made by transit dependent persons are defined in local travel models generally in one of two ways: as trips made by persons in households having no cars or as trips made by persons living in households in the lowest income bracket as defined locally.
+If a project sponsor chooses to estimate trips using their local travel forecasting model, trips made by transit dependent persons in households having no cars or as trips made by persons living in households in the lowest income bracket as defined locally.

 FTA assigned a weight of two to trips by transit dependent persons based on information from the 2009 National Household Transportation Survey, which indicates that 8.7 percent of U.S. Households own zero vehicles but make only 4.3 percent of the nation's person trips.
 If zero-car households had equal opportunity to make trips, i.e., if their mobility was not limited by the existing public transportation system, one could infer that these zero-car households would make more than 4.3 percent of the nation's person trips.
-To ensure that federal investments in major capital investment transit projects address the travel demand of zero car households equitably, FTA uses a factor of two for the number of trips made by transit dependent persons (8.7 percent \div 4.3 percent = 2.02).
+To ensure that federal investments in major capital investment transit projects address the travel demand of zero car households equitably, FTA uses a factor of two for the number of trips made by transit dependent persons (8.7 percent $\div 4.3$ percent = 2.02).